Wiring a local LLM into the tools you already use

 }

-Two models: a chat model (7B) for the sidebar, and a fast small model (1.5B base) for inline tab completion.
-The base model for autocomplete is correct here , fill-in-the-middle works on base, not instruct.
+Two models here.
+A chat model (7B) for the sidebar, and a fast small model (1.5B base) for inline tab completion.
+Using the base model for autocomplete is correct, not a mistake: fill-in-the-middle works on base models, not instruct ones.

 # pull the chat coder